Wumbologist-1/CS-300-Analysis-and-Design/README.md

-CS 300 – Data Structures and Algorithms Portfolio Submission Southern New Hampshire University

-Course: CS 300 – Data Structures and Algorithms
-Student: Luis Tomassini
-Project Components:

-Project One: Runtime and Memory Analysis (Vector, Hash Table, Binary Search Tree)

-Project Two: Working C++ Advising Assistance Program (BST implementation)

-Project Overview

-The goal of this course was to design and implement an advising assistance program for the ABCU Computer Science department.
-The program helps academic advisors quickly retrieve course information and prerequisites from a structured dataset.

-In Project One, I analyzed how different data structures (Vector, Hash Table, and Binary Search Tree) perform in terms of runtime and memory efficiency.
-In Project Two, I implemented the program in C++ using a Binary Search Tree, which provided efficient course lookups and naturally ordered course listings.
-Together, these projects demonstrate practical understanding of algorithmic design, data structure selection, and software maintainability.

-Problem and Approach

-The main problem I solved was how to efficiently store and retrieve course information so advisors could view a full course list or quickly find details about a specific course.
-My approach centered on selecting a data structure that balances lookup speed, sorted traversal, and memory efficiency.

-Understanding data structures is crucial because the way data is stored directly impacts how fast and flexible a program can be.
-By comparing runtime complexities (O(n), O(log n), and O(1)), I was able to justify why a Binary Search Tree was ideal for this program, offering fast searches while maintaining alphanumeric order without needing a separate sorting pass.

-Roadblocks and Solutions

-A key roadblock was ensuring consistent file input handling and correctly parsing comma-separated course data.
-Initially, output buffering in Windows PowerShell also caused the menu text to appear blank.
-I resolved these issues by adding flush commands to synchronize input and output streams and by applying detailed file validation checks to handle malformed or duplicate data lines gracefully.

-These debugging experiences reinforced the importance of testing in multiple environments and building defensive code that anticipates user and system variability.

-Impact on My Software Design Process

-Working on this project expanded how I think about program design.
-Instead of jumping straight into code, I began with pseudocode and runtime analysis, which clarified my logic and made implementation smoother.
-I now appreciate the value of separating conceptual design from actual coding, especially when comparing how each data structure affects performance and scalability.

-I also learned to prioritize clarity, consistency, and modularity by building each function with a clear, single responsibility.
-This approach made it easier to maintain and test each part of the program independently.

-Evolution in Writing Maintainable, Readable, and Adaptable Code

-Through iterative design and testing, I developed habits that improve code maintainability and readability.
-I used descriptive variable names, in-line comments, and consistent formatting.
-By keeping all logic in one self-contained .cpp file, I ensured simplicity while maintaining extensibility so future developers can easily adapt the program to use other data structures such as hash maps or balanced BSTs.

-This project also reinforced the importance of producing user-friendly interfaces.
-The final version mirrors industry-standard practices, including clear prompts, error handling, and logical flow.
-These elements all contribute to a professional, maintainable codebase.

-Repository Contents

-ProjectTwo.cpp – Final working C++ program (BST implementation)

-ABCU_Advising_Program_Input.csv – Input data file

-Runtime_Analysis.pdf – Analysis from Project One (O(n), O(log n), and O(1) comparison)

-README.md – Reflection and documentation (this file)

-Summary

-This project deepened my understanding of how data structures shape software efficiency and usability.
-It strengthened my ability to design with scalability in mind, debug in diverse environments, and write code that is both readable and adaptable.
-These are skills that directly apply to professional software development.
+#  CS 300 – Data Structures and Algorithms Portfolio Submission

+### Southern New Hampshire University
+**Course:** CS 300 – Data Structures and Algorithms
+**Student:** Luis Tomassini
+**Projects Included:**
+- **Project One:** Runtime and Memory Analysis (Vector, Hash Table, Binary Search Tree)
+- **Project Two:** Working C++ Advising Assistance Program (BST implementation)

+---

+##  Project Overview

+This course focused on designing and implementing an advising assistance program for the ABCU Computer Science department.
+The goal was to help academic advisors quickly access course information and prerequisites using efficient data structures.

+In **Project One**, I analyzed how different data structures performed in terms of runtime and memory use.
+In **Project Two**, I used C++ to build a working version of the program that stored and retrieved course data using a Binary Search Tree (BST).
+This structure made it possible to print the courses in alphanumeric order while keeping lookups fast and organized.

+---

+##  Problem and Approach

+The main problem I needed to solve was how to store and retrieve course data efficiently so advisors could view a full course list or search for a specific course.
+My approach focused on balancing search speed, memory use, and code simplicity.

+Understanding data structures is key to writing efficient programs.
+Each option—Vector, Hash Table, and BST—has strengths and weaknesses depending on the situation.
+After comparing their Big O performance, I found that a Binary Search Tree gave me the best mix of fast lookups and sorted output without needing an extra sort function.

+---

+##  Roadblocks and How I Solved Them

+One of the main issues I ran into was getting the file input to work smoothly.
+The CSV data needed to be parsed correctly, and I had to make sure prerequisites matched valid courses in the file.
+Another challenge came from PowerShell’s output buffering, which caused the menu text to appear blank when I first ran the program.

+To fix it, I added `cout.flush()` and re-tied the input/output streams to make sure everything displayed right away.
+I also added clear validation checks for file formatting and duplicates.
+These fixes made the program stable and user-friendly, which felt great after hours of debugging.

+---

+##  What I Learned About Software Design

+Working on this project changed the way I design programs.
+I learned to start with pseudocode and plan out logic before jumping into coding.
+That approach made it much easier to identify which data structure would fit the problem best.

+It also taught me how to think about scalability early on—how one choice in structure or algorithm can change performance dramatically.
+By designing with clarity and testing in small steps, I built a more reliable and readable program.

+---

+## 🧩 How My Coding Style Has Evolved

+Before this course, I focused mostly on getting programs to work.
+Now, I focus on *how* they work.
+I write code that’s organized, commented, and easy for others to read or improve later.
+Keeping all logic in one `.cpp` file helped me keep things simple but still structured.

+I’ve also started paying more attention to naming conventions, modular design, and consistent formatting.
+These details make a huge difference in readability and maintenance.
+The project ended up feeling like something that could actually be used in a real advising office, which was a big confidence boost.

+---

+##  Repository Contents

+- `ProjectTwo.cpp` — Final C++ source code (Binary Search Tree implementation)
+- `ABCU_Advising_Program_Input.csv` — Course input file
+- `Runtime_Analysis.pdf` — Project One runtime and memory comparison
+- `README.md` — Reflection and portfolio documentation (this file)

+---

+## 🧾 Final Reflection

+This project helped me grow as both a programmer and a problem solver.
+It showed me how important it is to understand data structures and algorithms before writing a single line of code.
+I learned how to plan, debug, and refine my design so the end result was not only functional but efficient and maintainable.

+It was rewarding to see the program finally load, sort, and print every course exactly as expected.
+That moment tied together everything I learned in this course—from analyzing Big O performance to implementing a complete working solution.

+Overall, this experience gave me a stronger foundation for writing clean, adaptable, and professional-quality code that I can be proud to showcase in my portfolio.

+---